View_02_final-1-1

 Noise

-The planning application is supported by a Full Noise Impact Assessment which has identified the closest noise receptors and considers the potential noise generation from the plant associated with the proposed development, with respect to existing sound levels in the area.
-Several mitigation measures have been included in the design to ensure the proposed development will not give rise to sound levels that exceed the measured background sound levels in the area.
+The planning application is supported by a Full Noise Impact Assessment which has identified the closest noise receptors and considers the potential noise generation from the proposed development, in the context of existing sound levels in the area.
+Several noise mitigation measures have been included in the design.